All Episodes

 He ran on a platform to destroy Donald Trump.

-And one thing they haven't been able to do is is meet the standard, even though the statute of limitations again ran out, they would need to show that Donald Trump intended to do so.
+And one thing they haven't been able to do is meet the standard, even though the statute of limitations, again, ran out.

 Really?

-Oh, okay, that that means that that wouldn't be necessarily the wrong thing to do because actually NDAs like this are actually fairly common.
+When you pay your lawyer who was involved in a legal NDA and it's referred to as a legal expense, oh, okay, that means that that wouldn't be necessarily the wrong thing to do because actually NDAs like this are actually fairly common, more common than most people actually know.

-You know, by the way, it's not even clear why paying a lawyer a lump sum of money for services and costs, including an NDA agreement that was not a legal expense.
+You know, by the way, it's not even clear why paying a lawyer a lump sum of money for services and costs, including an NDA agreement, that was not a legal expense.

-They they've never met that standard.
+They've never met that standard.

-But then you have this nebulous novel application of a law that again hasn't even been really specified to the defense, although I thought in America that every defendant would know what they're actually being charged with as the case now is entering its what, it's in its fourth week.
+But then you have this nebulous, novel application of a law that, again, hasn't even been really specified to the defense, although I thought in America that every defendant would know what they're actually being charged with as the case now is entering its, what, it's in its fourth week.

 But then they would have to, you know, show that, well, the intent was to falsify records with the intent to break election laws, which the Department of Justice themselves, even as weaponized as it is under Joe Biden, decided, yeah, it didn't meet the criteria to bring forward a charge against Donald Trump.